Skip to content

 Frequently Asked Questions

-What appreciation rate should I use?
+What appreciation rate to use?

 national average runs 3-4% annually over multi-decade periods.
 Strong growth markets 5-8%.
 Stable established markets 3-5%.
 Use actual historical data for the specific market rather than generic national averages.

-Should I include home improvements?
+Include home improvements?

 Yes, but at realistic recovery value rather than full cost.
 Most improvements recover 50-80% of cost in property value.
 Kitchen and bath renovations typically 60-80%.
 Additions 50-70%.
 Luxury upgrades in mid-market often substantially less.